The Sponge Who Could Fly: Plot

-Back home, having given up on his dream, SpongeBob dries himself out when he receives an insulting phone call and puts the hair dryer in his pants.
+At home, SpongeBob has given up on his dream.
+He dries himself after a shower when he receives an insulting phone call and puts the hair dryer in his pants.
 While he talks, the dryer inflates his pants, giving him the ability to fly.
-He goes around helping people, earning their admiration and becoming a superhero of sorts.
+He goes around helping people, earning their admiration and becoming a local hero.
 However, the other characters continue to ask increasingly unnecessary favors of him, leaving him no time to fly with the jellyfish.
-When he tries to escape to Jellyfish Fields, a mob forms and chases him, but is unable to catch him.
-Cannonball Jenkins, formerly a farmer and later on, a sailor, launches himself at SpongeBob, popping the pants as punishment for refusing to do more favors, and sending him plummeting to the ground.
-Everyone then holds a funeral for his now-deflated pants.
-Upset, SpongeBob goes home, but the jellyfish help him fly and take him back there.
-Patrick arrives and asks if they could "fly over" to the pizzeria, but SpongeBob decides to leave the flying to the jellyfish, only for Patrick to literally fly off himself.
+When he tries to escape to Jellyfish Fields, an angry mob forms and chases him, but is unable to catch him.
+Old Man Jenkins, now a cannonball stunt performer, blasts SpongeBob, destroying the pants and sending him plummeting to the ground as revenge for the accidents that he caused.
+Feeling guilty for what they did, the people then hold a funeral for his ruined pants.
+Depressed, SpongeBob decides go home, but the jellyfish help him fly and take him back home.
+Patrick arrives and asks if he wants to fly with him to the local pizza parlor.
+SpongeBob declines, having learned that he should leave flying to the jellyfish.
+Patrick then flies away naturally.
+A confused SpongeBob wonders if Patrick just flew, but dismisses this and reenters his house, then looks after Patrick out of curiosity.

-The episode shifts back to Patchy, who wants to replay the episode, but his difficulty with the TV remote causes him to accidentally destroy the tape by wearing it out and making the filmstrip come pouring out of his VCR.
-As a result, Patchy ends up getting tangled in the filmstrip and cries that he ruined the episode, and now it is lost forever.
-As the scene changes to an exterior shot of Patchy's house, but now at nighttime, the narrator assures the audience that whether or not the lost episode will remain lost, as long as there are stars in the sky, SpongeBob will live on in fans' hearts and minds.
-As the story ends with the stars forming a picture of SpongeBob, the narrator tells the viewers to get lost, thus ending the episode.
+After the episode ends, an overjoyed Patchy wishes to replay the episode, but finds the TV remote missing.
+His neighbor Mrs. Johnson returns it to him by throwing it through the window.
+However, his difficulty with the remote (which results in him switching channels, shutting off the lights, and making a mariachi band appear out of nowhere while fighting Potty for it) causes him to accidentally destroy the tape, making the filmstrip pour out of his VCR and entangle him.
+As the camera moves outside of Patchy's house, where it is now nighttime, the narrator assures the audience that whether or not the lost episode will remain lost, the spirit and memory of SpongeBob will endure.
+As the stars form a constellation of SpongeBob above the house, the narrator tells the viewers to "get lost" while bidding farewell.